Raphael-Boichot/Pico-slide-show/README.md

 - A [Waveshare RP2040 Zero (or copy)](https://www.aliexpress.com/item/1005003504006451.html), **with pin header** (or add some);
 - A [6x6 push button](https://www.aliexpress.com/item/1005003938244847.html), any height; it can be harvested from any dead electronics, so it is common.
 - 1 [microswitch SS-12D00G](https://www.aliexpress.com/item/1005003938856402.html) to cut the main power.
-- A [CR2032 battery holder](https://aliexpress.com/item/1005006357635710.html) to solder.
-The battery should last about 5 hours of continuous display.
+- A [CR2XXX battery holder](https://aliexpress.com/item/1005006357635710.html) to solder.
+Minimal recommended model is CR2032 (2 hours of continuous use).
+CR2450 should last much longer.

 ![](/PCB/Schematic.png)